scottslowe/weblog/content/post/2017-05-09-kuryr-project-update.md

 url: /2017/05/09/kuryr-project-update/
 ---

 This is a liveblog of an OpenStack Summit session providing an update on the Kuryr project.
 The speakers are Antoni Segura Puimedon and Irena Berezovsky.
-Kuryr, if you recall, was a project aimed at making OpenStack Neutron functionality available to Docker containers; it has since expanded to also offer Cinder and Manila storage to Docker containers, and has added support for both Docker Swarm and Kubernetes as well.
+Kuryr, if you recall, was a project aimed at making OpenStack Neutron functionality available to Docker containers; it has since expanded to also offer Cinder and Manila storage to Docker containers, and has added support for both Docker Swarm and Kubernetes as well.<!--more-->

 According to Puimedon, the latest release of Kuryr has a diverse base of contributors, with over 45 active contributors.